 Tablet-Edition Producer KeriLee Horan joined the Commonweal staff in August 2011.
-She attended Fairfield University for undergraduate, followed by New York University where she received her Masters in Print and Digital Publishing.
+She attended Fairfield University, followed by New York University where she received her Masters in Print and Digital Publishing.
 She lives in Brooklyn.

 Poetry Editor Rosemary Deen came to Commonweal in 1979.
 She first appeared as a Commonweal reviewer in 1957.
 Educated at Aquinas College in Michigan and at the Universities of Michigan and Chicago, she has taught literature and writing most of her adult life, most recently at Queens College.
 The poet Marie Ponsot and she developed a new approach to the teaching of writing, and together they wrote two books about it; one, Beat Not the Poor Desk, won a national award.
 She has published poems and articles on poets, and her most recent publication is a book of essays, Naming the Light (1997).